moosicse/Documents/Software Development Document/Software Requirement Document.md

 ### 4.1.1 GUI

 The GUI is based on a website,and the design is made a reference to the Netease Cloud Music[1] and QQ music[2] on website.
-The preliminary design style of the user interface is shown in the figure 1 below.
+The preliminary design style of the user interface is shown in the Figure 4.1 below.

 ![](pic/Interface_style.png)
+__Figure 4.1 Preliminary Interface Design__

 ### 4.1.2 API